napit-apps/green-agile-guide/docs/guide/index.md

 ---
 layout: default
-title: Green Agile Guide
+title: The Green Agile Guide
 description: A compact operating frame that integrates sustainability empirically into agile software development — without adding new meetings.
+nav_order: 2
 permalink: /guide/
-nav_order: 2
 ---

-# Green Agile Guide — Summary
+# The Green Agile Guide

 {: .warning }
 > This website documents the features of the current version of the `Green Agile Guide`.